top of page

 • Simplified Onboarding and Offboarding: User management became straightforward, facilitated solely by job title information.

-• Delegated Responsibilities to IT: Troubleshooting streamlined through a concise Confluence guide created by myself.
+• Delegated Responsibilities: Troubleshooting was streamlined through a concise Confluence guide and reporting system.

-• Empowered Identity Team: Ownership of user access management transitioned smoothly to the identity team after a brief handover session.
+• Empowered Identity Team: Ownership of user access management transitioned smoothly to the Identity team after a brief training and handover session.

 • Granular Permissions and Enhanced Security: Implementing role-specific access and restricting high-risk features to designated personnel.